ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/11-validation-serialization.md

 {{% notice tip %}}

-_A rough estimate for this milestone would be around !!TODO CHANGEME!! lines of new or updated code.  -Russ_
+_A rough estimate for this milestone would be around 100 lines of new or updated code.-Russ_

 {{% /notice %}}